 Stormwater Management Program

-The City of Tacoma Stormwater Management Program (SWMP) Plan was last updated in 2014 to meet 2013-2018 National Pollutant Discharge Eliminations System (NPDES) Permit requirements.
+The City of Tacoma's Stormwater Management Program (SWMP) Plan was updated in March 2017 as required by the 2013-2018 National Pollutant Discharge Elimination System (NPDES) Permit.

 The Goals of the City of Tacoma Stormwater Management Program